top of page

 • Defensive Gambles: His aggressive style can backfire at times, leading to over-helping or jumping passing lanes unnecessarily.

-• Strength Development: Needs to continue adding muscle to handle physical defenders and finish through contact at a higher level.
+• Physical Strength: Needs to continue adding muscle to handle physical defenders and finish through contact at a higher level.

 Bottom Line

 Flemings has quickly established himself as a do-it-all freshman guard with clear long-term upside.
-His combination of mid-range scoring, pick-and-roll playmaking, quick-burst athleticism, and competitive disposition makes him one of the more intriguing young guards in college basketball.
+His combination of mid-range scoring, pick-and-roll playmaking, quick-burst athleticism, and competitive disposition makes him one of the most intriguing young guards in college basketball.
 As he continues to develop physically and tightens up his decision-making on defense, his role and confidence should expand.
-If his early two-way impact holds, Flemings has the tools to solidify himself as a legitimate first-round candidate for the 2026 NBA Draft.
+Flemings has the talent to be drafted very high in the 2026 NBA Draft.

 Preciser